naysok/Study-Kangaroo/README.md

 - LoadVertex : Load に近い / Mesh, Strength(上or下)
 - removeDuplicatePts : Removes Similar points from a list / P(List of points to clean)
 - Rod : Resistant rod, Angle に似てる
+-SoapFilm : area minimizing triangle, for generating zero mean curvature meshes, 領域が最小で、曲率が均一なメッシュ
 - SolidPlaneCollide : Collision between a plane and a solid
 - SplitAtCorners : break a polyline into multiple parts based "on angle" / Polyline, points(out)
 - Support : set support conditions for a beam end or rigid body
+- TangentialSmooth : smooth a mesh only in the local tangent plane, used in conjunction with "soapfilm"
 - Volume : set volume
 - Wind : Setting Wind / Mesh, WindVector
+- WrapWeft : separate the edges of a mesh into 2 list according to wrap and weft direction / Mesh, ListA(out), ListB(out)